Generalized symmetries and conservation laws of (1+1)-dimensional Klein-Gordon equation: Conclusion

 \section{Conclusion}

-There are several interesting aspects of the consideration in the present paper, which are worth recalling.
-Its main specific feature is that it is essentially based on the representation~$\mathcal L$: $u_{xy}=u$ of the (1+1)-dimensional Klein--Gordon equation in the light-cone variables, which cannot be adapted, in contrast to the representation in the standard spacetime variables, as an extended Kovalevskaya form of this equation.
-There are only a few papers in the literature, where the entire spaces of generalized symmetries and, especially, conservation laws were computed without representing the corresponding (systems of) differential equations in the extended Kovalevskaya form, see e.g.~\cite{DuzhinTsujishita1984,Sharomet1989}.
-Moreover, in these papers the least upper bounds for orders of reduced cosymmetries were low, 2 and $-\infty$, respectively, each equivalence class of cosymmetries contained a conservation-law characteristic, and the sufficient number of linearly independent conservation laws had been known~\cite{DuzhinTsujishita1984} or could be easily derived directly~\cite{Sharomet1989}.
+The consideration in the present paper has several interesting aspects, which are worth recalling.
+Its main specific feature is that it is essentially based on the representation~$\mathcal L$: $u_{xy}=u$ of the (1+1)-dimensional Klein--Gordon equation in the light-cone variables, which cannot be adapted, in contrast to the representation in the standard spacetime variables, as an (extended) Kovalevskaya form of this equation. \footnote{ See~\cite{PopovychBihlo2020} for the definition of the extended Kovalevskaya form of systems of differential equations and a discussion of significance of this form in the theory of conservation laws.
+Systems of a bit more restrictive form are called normal systems~\cite{MartinezAlonso1979} or Cauchy--Kowalevsky systems in a weak sense (resp., pseudo CK systems in short)~\cite{Tsujishita1982}. } There are only a few papers in the literature, where the entire spaces of generalized symmetries and, especially, conservation laws were computed for (systems of) differential equations that are inconvenient for representing in the extended Kovalevskaya form \cite{DuzhinTsujishita1984,Sharomet1989} or lack such a representation at all \cite{AncoPohjanpelto2001,AncoPohjanpelto2003,AncoPohjanpelto2004,AndersonTorre1996,Pohjanpelto2004,PohjanpeltoAnco2008}.
+Moreover, in \mbox{\cite{DuzhinTsujishita1984,Sharomet1989}} the least upper bounds for orders of reduced cosymmetries were low, 2 and $-\infty$, respectively, each equivalence class of cosymmetries contained a conservation-law characteristic, and the sufficient number of linearly independent conservation laws had been known~\cite{DuzhinTsujishita1984} or could be easily derived directly~\cite{Sharomet1989}.
 This is why employing the equation representations different from the extended Kovalevskaya form created no obstacles for selecting conservation-law characteristics among cosymmetries in these papers although, in general, such a selection may be a nontrivial problem.
-Thus, to the best of our knowledge, the present paper provides the first example of studying conservation laws of a differential equation which is not in the extended Kovalevskaya form and possesses conservation laws of arbitrarily high order as well as cosymmetries of arbitrarily high order that are not equivalent to conservation-law characteristics.
-To get round the complication in the course of selecting variational symmetries among generalized ones for the representation of the Klein--Gordon equation~$\mathcal L$ in the light-cone variables~$x$ and~$y$, we have temporarily switched to the standard form of the Klein--Gordon equation for applying the Mart\'inez Alonso lemma~\cite[Lemma~3]{MartinezAlonso1979}.
+Thus, the present paper provides one of a few examples of studying conservation laws of a system of differential equations that is not in the extended Kovalevskaya form and possesses conservation laws of arbitrarily high order as well as cosymmetries of arbitrarily high order that are not equivalent to conservation-law characteristics, cf.~\cite{AncoPohjanpelto2001,AncoPohjanpelto2003,AncoPohjanpelto2004,AncoThe2005}.
+To get around the complication in the course of selecting variational symmetries among generalized ones for the representation of the Klein--Gordon equation~$\mathcal L$ in the light-cone variables~$x$ and~$y$, we have temporarily switched to the standard form of the Klein--Gordon equation for applying the Mart\'inez Alonso lemma~\cite[Lemma~3]{MartinezAlonso1979}.
 That the transitions between the standard spacetime and the light-cone variables preserve the linearity of characteristics of generalized symmetries allowed us to prove that each nonnegative-order coset of variational symmetries contains a linear symmetry.
 All the other computations were carried out in the light-cone variables.